If you want to get things done, you need willpower. Learn three strategies to enhance it.

 Some people are born achievers.
 The Enneagram of Personality shows us how personality type threes have a natural drive to get things done.
 However, the rest of the nine personality types can still meet goals and achieve the same performance levels.
 We need to learn how to tap into this energy to increase our mental currency.
 So, here’s how to do it.

-Amplify Your Willpower
+Learn To Amplify Your Willpower

 1. Willpower Is Like Money in a Bank Account

 For example, the goal is to live a healthy lifestyle.
-This involves eating the right diet and exercising daily.
+It involves eating the proper diet and exercising daily.
 To accomplish this requires willpower and inner strength.
 It requires eating healthy foods.
 Sometimes the foods that taste the best aren’t healthy.
 So you must either pack a healthy lunch or go to a restaurant that serves the type of food supporting your diet.
 You also plan to go to the gym after work to exercise.

 These are excellent plans.
 You know from experience you need to plan lunch.
 Otherwise, you may eat things you shouldn’t like pizza.
-When you fail to eat the right type of lunch, you are less likely to go to the gym.
+When you fail to eat the correct type of lunch, you are less likely to go to the gym.

 2. Willpower and Inner Strength Is Like a Muscle